nutanix-cloud-native/ndb-operator/README.md

 ### Using the Operator

-1. Create a secrets.yaml that are to be used by the custom resource:
+1. Create a secrets.yaml that will store the secrets to be used by the custom resource:
+You may choose to create this file under /samples dir
 ```yaml
 apiVersion: v1
 kind: Secret